peterhinch/micropython-nano-gui/README.md

 Rendering text to the screen is relatively slow.
 To send a large amount of text the fastest way is to perform a single `append`.
 Text may contain newline (`'\n'`) characters as required.
 In that way rendering occurs once only.

+`ntrim`__
+If text is regularly appended to a `Textbox` its buffer grows, using RAM.
+The value of `ntrim` sets a limit to the number of lines which are retained, with the oldest (topmost) being discarded as required.

 ###### [Contents](./README.md#contents)